 Freshly vs. HelloFresh: Recipe Clarity/Difficulty

-It’s important to note that Freshly’s meals are designed as single-serving, microwaveable tray dinners, which are meant to be ready to consume in minutes.
-There is virtually no prep, cooking, or cleanup involved.
-The only prep that comes with Freshly is taking your microwaveable tray out of the paper wrapping and venting the plastic.
+It’s important to note that Freshly’s meals are designed as single-serving, microwaveable tray dinners, which are meant to be ready to eat in minutes.
+There is virtually no cooking or cleanup involved, and the only prep required is taking your microwaveable tray out of the paper wrapping and venting the plastic.

-Most meals are ready in the microwave in 3 minutes or less with a resting period of 2 minutes.
-However, we found that nearly all of our meals needed 1 more minute of cooking time to be warmed through thoroughly.
+Most meal instructions tell you to microwave for three minutes or less, with a resting period of two minutes.
+However, we found that nearly all of our meals needed one more minute of cooking time to be warmed through thoroughly.
 Per Freshly’s website, you can also cook your meals in a skillet or oven, but the meals are primarily designed for quick heating as the cooking instructions on each meal tray only include microwave times.

 HelloFresh curates delicious meals, but we often found that the prep, execution, and amount of steps, dovetailing, and cleanup outweighed the positives.
 Also, some of the recipe cards included proportions for two and four servings, so there were times when we got a bit confused.